Dr Rafael Macatangay

 +44 (0)1382 386798

-Dr Macatangay teaches three contextualised postgraduate modules using the lens of law and economics to examine the energy transition.
+He teaches contextualised postgraduate modules using the lens of law and economics to examine the energy transition.
 Each of them features hands-on exercises using statistical, optimisation, or simulation models.

 CP52071 Economics of Electric Power covers scheduling, balancing, despatching renewable energy, transmission congestion and nodal pricing, fuel markets (especially natural gas), risk management (in particular, hedge design), economic regulation (with emphasis on integrated resource planning), and optimal expansion decisions.

-CP51003 Analytical Tools for Energy Economics covers accounting and intensity indicators, price statistics, market model parameter calibration, optimal procurement, nodal price modelling, power plant-gas pipeline linkages, levelised cost analysis, and computable general equilibrium modelling.
+CP51003 Analytical Tools for Energy Economics (until academic year 2020-2021) covers accounting and intensity indicators, price statistics, market model parameter calibration, optimal procurement, nodal price modelling, power plant-gas pipeline linkages, levelised cost analysis, and computable general equilibrium modelling.

-CP52002 Contemporary Issues in Energy Economics covers "the grand energy transitions," strategic behaviour in energy markets, price formation processes (especially for oil, natural gas, and electric power), competition and regulation (including electricity market design), environmental issues (in particular, emissions trading), energy security, renewables, and investments and access.
+CP52002 Contemporary Issues in Energy Economics (until academic year 2020-2021) covers "the grand energy transitions," strategic behaviour in energy markets, price formation processes (especially for oil, natural gas, and electric power), competition and regulation (including electricity market design), environmental issues (in particular, emissions trading), energy security, renewables, and investments and access.